 Title V Maternal and Child Health Needs Assessment

-Every five years the Minnesota Department of Health is asked to complete a comprehensive assessment of the health of children, mothers, and families in the state, in order to fulfill a requirement of the Title V Maternal and Child Health (MCH) Block Grant.
+Every five years the Minnesota Department of Health is asked to complete a comprehensive assessment of the health of children, mothers, and families in the state, in order to fulfill a requirement of the Title V Maternal & Child Health (MCH) Block Grant.
 The charge of this assessment is to review the health needs for the entire state, not just for areas under the direction of the Block Grant.

 The focus of the health assessment is on:

 - Children and Youth with Special Health Needs

 - Communities and Families, including Fathers

 - We are committed to ensuring that all of Minnesota’s women, children, youth, families and communities are able to reach their fullest potential and thrive.

 - The results of the needs assessment are used to identify statewide priorities